 Despite having been in IT for many years now, I spent a lot of time working in traditionally designed offices.
 The game studio I previously worked with had rooms and half-enclosed cubicles to isolate people.
-This setup seemed nice for artists who liked custom designing their spaces, but it discouraged collaboration.
+This setup seemed nice for our artists who liked custom designing their spaces, but it discouraged collaboration.
 Everyone seemed to keep to themselves most of the time.
 Every meeting had to be scheduled in conference rooms.
 And people conversed more on instant messenger rather than face to face despite them sitting just very close to one another.

 The first time I got exposed to open spaces was at LegalMatch in 2014.
 We were still starting LM’s Cebu office back then, and since we were still testing things, we rented temporary seats at The Tide, a co-working office in Cebu IT Park.

 At the Tide, they have long tables where people sit on opposite sides while working.
 Spaces are uniform for everyone regardless of position.
 And work tables function as conference room tables too.
 Anytime anyone wants to ask anyone anything, all they need to do is talk (or shout if they want to.